City unveils details, video on resumption of Race Massacre mass graves investigation

 The city initially identified two other properties as possible mass grave sites — Rolling Oaks Memorial Gardens, formerly Booker T. Washington Cemetery, and property near Newblock Park.

-The property near Newblock Park, known as the Canes, has been ruled out as a possible burial site.
+The property near Newblock Park has been ruled out as a possible burial site.
 A subsurface survey of Rolling Oaks is expected to be conducted later this year.

 Tulsa Race Massacre 100th anniversary: Meet 10 Tulsans who are helping promote the history